rebelego/spectralclanmgmt/README.md

-# Example
+# Spectral Clan Mgmt
-An example greeter plugin
+A Runelite plugin for the OSRS Spectral clan's Admin ranks to manage the clan members.